 The three superintendents and President Sederburg met together and selected Clark Baron, a retiring administrator from Provo School District, as the principal of the proposed school and directed him to move forward in establishing the school.

 An advisory board for the Utah County New Century High School was selected and then appointed by the Governor.
 This board consisted of school administrators from each of the three districts, representatives from UVU as well as parent representatives from the different districts.
 The Board agreed that the name of the school would be the Utah County Academy of Sciences.

 The Northern Utah Academy of Math, Engineering and Science (NUAMES) opened as a partnership with Weber, Davis and Ogden School Districts along with Weber State University.
 Jordan School District and Salt Lake Community College opened a third New Century High School called ITINERIS on the campus of the Salt Lake Community College.

-Two new Early College High Schools, UCAS and SUCCESS Academy have begun planning for a fall of 2005 opening.
-UCAS with Nebo, Provo and Alpine School Districts will work with UVSC and the SUCCESS Academy has an agreement to work with Iron County School District and SUU.
+Two new Early College High Schools, UCAS and SUCCESS Academy began planning for a fall of 2005 opening.
+UCAS with Nebo, Provo and Alpine School Districts worked with UVU and the SUCCESS Academy worked with Iron County School District and SUU.

 One additional Early College High School opened up the following year in Logan through a partnership with Utah State University.